zhaoyunpeng57/BUAA-UESD33/README.md

 conda activate open-mmlab
 ```

-Please ensure your cuda version first.
 Find the correct pytorch version of your cuda version from [here](https://pytorch.org/get-started/previous-versions/)
 For our computer, the cuda version is 10.1.
 And the mmcv version can be found [here](https://github.com/open-mmlab/mmcv/blob/master/README_zh-CN.md)

 ```shell
 pip install torch==1.8.1+cu101 torchvision==0.9.1+cu101 -f https://download.pytorch.org/whl/torch_stable.html